On graphs with modularity zero or near-zero: Proofs for new deterministic results

 \subsection{Local graph modifications}

 We shall use the following lemma in the proof of part (a) of Theorem~\ref{thm.bip_delta_all}.
-Note that in the lemma below an edge between the parts is removed, whilst in~\eqref{eqn.mono} an edge from between the parts is moved to within the parts.
+Note that in the lemma below an edge between the parts is removed or an edge within a part added, whilst in the inequality~\eqref{eqn.mono} above an edge from between the parts is moved to within the parts.